German torpedo boat Albatros: Spanish Civil War

 From July 1936 to October 1937, Albatros carried out three non-intervention patrols in Spanish waters which were intended to prevent men and material from reaching the participants of the Spanish Civil War.
 On the first mission from 28 July to 27 August 1936, the four ships of the 2nd Half-Flotilla escorted the light cruiser and the heavy cruisers and to the north Spanish coast where they evacuated Germans and other refugees to France.
 The warships not only transported refugees, but also escorted the many merchant ships that were chartered by Germany for the repatriation of their citizens.
 The half-flotilla returned to Spain with Albatros from 28 September to 29 November.
-Her sister ran aground while leaving Cadiz harbor that same month and had to return to Germany on one turbine, escorted by Albatros.
+Her sister ran aground while leaving Cádiz harbor that same month and had to return to Germany on one turbine, escorted by Albatros.